Giorgio (album)

 Giorgio is the second studio album by Italian producer Giorgio Moroder.
-Released in 1970, it was the first album of Moroder's to appear in Brasil; it is essentially a re-release of his previous (debut) album, That's Bubblegum - That's Giorgio with a slightly modified track list (eliminating some songs from the debut album, while adding several new ones).
+Released in 1970, it is essentially a re-release of his previous (debut) album, That's Bubblegum – That's Giorgio with a slightly modified track list (eliminating some songs from the debut album, while adding several new ones).
 The cover features the same image as the single "Looky, Looky" (which ironically does not appear on this album, though it was originally featured on That's Bubblegum).